helidon-io/helidon/docs/se/guides/config.md

 1. Get the `app.greeting` node using a composite key.
 <!--@mdc :: -->

+You can also access the same greeting by navigating the nodes.

-Replace the GreetService constructor with the following code:
+Replace the `GreetService` constructor with the following code:

 <!--@mdc ::code-callout -->
 ```java